vituniversitycse/DFAGenerator/README.md

 (2, NO)
 ```

 Transitions are represented with a tuple of the schema (Start_State_Id, Final_State_Id, Transition_Token) separated by newlines.
 Begin the definition of these transitions after the ```TRANSITIONS:``` header.
 Any states defined in the config.ini must have transitions defined for all tokens of the alphabet.
+A single state cannot have an ambiguous or duplicate transition.

 Example
 ```